THIS ARTICLE WAS WRITTEN BY APOORVA MAHESHWARI, A STUDENT OF DES LAW COLLEGE, PUNE.

 - Further, the wife after divorce should get inheritance in husband’s property.
 It has been reported that due to lack of this provision and less amount of alimony, the women in India do not file a divorce petition even when they want to.
 Also, wife’s non-economic duties like handling the household chores, taking care of children, etc. should be recognized and compensation should be given for same at the time of dissolution of marriage.

-Changes in the personal laws are need of the hour.
+Though changes in the personal laws are need of the hour.
 The legislation should initiate rules in light of the same and the judiciary should complement it by passing the necessary orders.
+Further marriage being such a solemn and pious couple should focus on reviving the marriage by counselling and therapy.
 Also, it can be advised to remove all the different divorce laws and the divorce be governed by the Special Marriage Act, 1954 for all the sects, with provision of all the required grounds.

 Justice and equality are the two wheels of the same wagon, if one ceases the other curbs its motion.
 Hence, for the attainment of the utmost justice, absolute equality amongst the genders is a must.